ZaMaZaN4iK/llvm-project-clang-format/llvm/docs/CodeGenerator.rst

 register MachineOperand's that represent the cumulative inputs and outputs of the bundled MIs.

-Packing / bundling of MachineInstrs for VLIW architectures should generally be done as part of the register allocation super-pass.
-More specifically, the pass which determines what MIs should be bundled together should be done after code generator exits SSA form (i.e. after two-address pass, PHI elimination, and copy coalescing).
-Such bundles should be finalized (i.e. adding BUNDLE MIs and input and output register MachineOperands) after virtual registers have been rewritten into physical registers.
-This eliminates the need to add virtual register operands to BUNDLE instructions which would effectively double the virtual register def and use lists.
-Bundles may use virtual registers and be formed in SSA form, but may not be appropriate for all use cases.
+Packing / bundling of MachineInstr's should be done as part of the register allocation super-pass.
+More specifically, the pass which determines what MIs should be bundled together must be done after code generator exits SSA form (i.e. after two-address pass, PHI elimination, and copy coalescing).
+Bundles should only be finalized (i.e. adding BUNDLE MIs and input and output register MachineOperands) after virtual registers have been rewritten into physical registers.
+This requirement eliminates the need to add virtual register operands to BUNDLE instructions which would effectively double the virtual register def and use lists.

 .. _MC Layer: